Costa Rica Lesson #2: No Matter Where You Go, There You Are

 I was stuck with myself.
 I had nowhere to go and nowhere to hide.
 No matter where I turned in my tiny little cave, there I was.

-That yea—the year after I quit my day job and before I left Toronto for good—was the most isolated time of my life.
+That year—the year after I quit my day job and before I left Toronto for good—was the most isolated time of my life.
 It was also a time of rapid growth.

 All I did, all day, was work on myself.
 What else was there to do?
-I would work on myself and use the energy I created to help people.
+I would work on myself and used the energy I created to help people and grow my business.

 In that time, I watched myself change.